tdkotecha/CalculiX-Workflow/Boiler/Readme.md

-# Buckling and transient analysis of Boiler Surface
+# Buckling and Transient Analysis of Boiler Surface

 First I have shown workflow of CalculiX with Gmsh and then i have done the analysis